grzegorzgrzegorz/graphite-testing/README.md

-# pipeline-testing
+# graphite-testing
-Example of how to start creating own testing framework.
+Example of how to use stacking workflow.
+Idea is described here: https://stacking.dev/